fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ### Complex state

-In our previous example the application state was simple as it was comprised of a single integer.
+In our previous example, the application state was simple as it was comprised of a single integer.
 What if our application requires a more complex state?

-In most cases the easiest and best way to accomplish this is by using the _useState_ function multiple times to create separate "pieces" of state.
+In most cases, the easiest and best way to accomplish this is by using the _useState_ function multiple times to create separate "pieces" of state.

 In the following code we create two pieces of state for the application named _left_ and _right_ that both get the initial value of 0: